-It must be noted that the calculations of the truck lubricant costs alone do not tell the whole story either, for using a synthetic oil may have this effect on maintenance:
+It must be noted that the calculations of the truck lubricant costs alone do not tell the whole story either, because using a synthetic oil may have this effect on maintenance:

 The referenced website said that the fuel economy comparison was conducted over 120,000 miles.